|Huron Fringe Birding Festival Schedule of Events Posted||Jan 15, 2017|

 |Huron Fringe Birding Festival Registration Active||Feb 1, 2017|

 |Huron Fringe Birding Festival Banquet||May 27, 2017|

 |Friends of MacGregor Point Annual General Meeting||Jun 17, 2017|

 Welcome To Friends of MacGregor Point

-Visit MacGregor Point year round.
-Large campsites welcome you no matter what the season; and if you don't have a tent or trailer, try one of the 16 yurts.
+You can visit MacGregor Point year round!
+Large campsites welcome you no matter what the season; and if you don't have a tent or trailer, you can cozy up in one of the 16 yurts.
 MacGregor Point Provincial Park is vibrant and full of life in the summer; but must be experienced first hand.